Omnia Protocol Whitepaper

 Because the smart contracts are transited by most of the funds, there will be audits with multiple entities and also bug bounty programs to assure that all on-chain subcomponents do not perish the whole security of Omnia Protocol.

-OMNIA Protocol complements the on-chain privacy with the off-chain privacy - meaning that it's impact is at the network layer from the user's device to the blockchain node that is mining a specific transaction.
-We are aware that full anonymity is sometimes abused for illegal activities such as tax evasion, money laundering, and other non-financial crimes.
-With respect to these concerns we are fully committed to implement strict measures at the privacy relayers dAPI gateways that act as entry points to blockchain networks by automatically rejecting submission of transactions that are linked to ilicit activities or part of any bad lists.
+We are aware that blockchain has an pseudo-anonymous character and this anonymity is sometimes abused for illegal activities such as tax evasion, money laundering, and other non-financial crimes.
+With respect to these concerns we are fully committed to implement strict measures at the RPC level that act as entry points to blockchain networks by automatically rejecting submission of transactions that are linked to illicit activities or part of any bad lists.

 Omnia uses a tier-based fee reduction for token holders:

-Each client will acquire a subscription using OMNIA tokens.
+Each client will acquire a subscription using OMNIA tokens as vouchers.

 The subscription can be parametrized by a time window and a request quota.
 For example, one can choose a 1-month subscription with a 1000 RPS quota.
 RPS quota can also be increased afterward.

-Node providers and privacy relayers will stake OMNIA tokens in order to join the network.
+Node providers will stake OMNIA tokens in order to join the network.
 They commit to some specific performance metrics and their reward is decreased if conditions are not consistently met.

 A part of Omnia's features will be limited only to those holding OMNIA tokens.
-For example, token holders may be able to generate and use much more endpoints, or their request rate will be higher.
+For example, token holders may be able to generate and use much more endpoints, specific features, etc.

 Beta testing will be available only to token holders.